WesternAGI/DesktopApp/docs/SECURITY.md

 ## Conclusion

 Security is an ongoing process that requires constant vigilance and improvement.
-This guide provides the foundation for maintaining security throughout the development and deployment lifecycle of GadAI.
+This guide provides the foundation for maintaining security throughout the development and deployment lifecycle of DesktopApp.

-For security issues or questions, please contact: security@gadai.com
+For security issues or questions, please contact: security@desktopapp.com

 ---